BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 Ctrl+C
 ```

 Wait a few minutes for the environment to start up and settle down.
-Monitor the logs inside the containers, to ensure the components have started.
+Monitor the logs inside the containers, to ensure the all the containers have started successfully.

 Now you can navigate to the different web apps and log in with the user `demo` and password `demo`:
 - Operate: [http://localhost:8081](http://localhost:8081)